 There are several things you can do to improve your conversion rate.
 Here are some of the most effective:

-• Use strong calls to action: A call to action tells people what you want them to do.
-It should be clear and concise, and it should tell people their exact next steps.
+- Use strong calls to action: A call to action tells people what you want them to do.
+It should be clear and concise, and it should outline people's exact next steps.

-• Test different versions of your website: Try more than one version of your website and see which one converts better.
+- Test different versions of your website: Try more than one version of your website and see which converts better.
 You can use A/B testing to test different versions of your pages.
-For example, you can try two different positions of your contact form to see which one works best.
+For example, you can test two different positions for your contact form to see which works best.

 Now You Know What Good Conversion Rates Are